AdamClements3/DataStructures/README.md

  Find (int find(T element)) - Finds the first instance of a given element.
 Returns the index of the first instance (requires data type T to have an overloaded == operator)

- Findall (DynamicArray\<int> findall(T element))- Finds all instances of a given element.
+ Findall (DynamicArray\<int> findall(T element)) - Finds all instances of a given element.
 Returns a Dynamic Array of the indices where the element is located (requires data type T to have an overloaded == operator)

+ Sort (void sort()) - Uses Mergesort to sort the elements in the list from smallest to largest in O(nlogn) time

  Access (via overloaded [] operator) - returns the value at a given position